 Every parent would agree that there is nothing more fulfilling than to have a chance and form a bond with your little one.
 But not many new parent knows that frequent feedings, diaper changes and walking the halls with a fussy baby can make sleeping soundly at night nearly impossible.
 New moms and dads are often surprised by just how drained and exhausted they are, and at times, it can seem as if they’ll never feel rested again.

 Since a newborn usually wakes up every three hours to eat, sleep deprivation in new parents can be difficult to avoid.
 Even though it’s challenging, you have to make sure that you get enough sleep and still be able to take care of yourself.
-You wouldn’t want to be one of those burnt out parents that loses their cool when they’re pressured or lack of sleep.
-Here are the few coping strategies for sleep deprivation that you can do:
+You wouldn’t want to be one of those burnt out parents that loses their cool when they’re pressured or suffering from lack of sleep.
+Here are a few coping strategies for sleep deprivation that you can do:

 1. Nap whenever you can

 One of the most common pieces of advice: when the baby naps, take a power nap time.
 They’re not full eight-hours of sleep, but clock in as much as you can.
 It’s better to have some than none, right?

 It may seem to be a golden opportunity to do so many things when your baby naps, such as clean, prepare, shower, and run errands.
 Except I’m going to circle back to what I mentioned earlier about your priority.
 You’ll have a few must-do tasks here and there, some which you can only do when the baby is sleeping.
 But for the most part, your priority (at least one of the top ones) should be to rest and sleep.

 Right after childbirth, your body is also still healing, so you need to sleep as much as you can.
 You won’t get long hours to rest, but you should still consider yourself a patient as well as a mom.
 Do the important tasks you can’t neglect, then focus on napping throughout the day.

 2. Monitor diaper changes and feedings